vsokhoyan/selected_projects/README.md

 ### Active Target TPC Development (PRES / A2 Collaboration)

-Development and integration of an active time-projection chamber (ACTAF2) for precision proton-radius and polarizability measurements (University of Mainz, 2017–2023).
+Experimental programs with integration of active time-projection chambers for precision proton-radius and polarizability measurements (University of Mainz, 2017–2023).

 **Main contributions:**